IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/tutorial/call-and-end.rst

 The order of execution will be ``c1``, ``medicalRecords``, ``e2``, ``e1``.

-.. tip :: In CliRunner, it is possible to inspect the current call stack by typing ``\trace`` at the prompt.
+.. tip :: In CliRunner, it is possible to inspect the current call stack by typing ``\stack`` at the prompt.

 .. note :: The ``call``/``end`` mechanism might look like a low-level way of managing a call stack.
 That's because it is.
 Future versions of the language will contain higher level mechanisms.
 The idea behind having ``call``/``end`` is to gain enough experience with interview management so that we will be able to come up with the correct higher level mechanism (in the same way that ``for`` and ``while`` constructs emerged from ``goto``).